 Quinoa, black beans, and kidney beans pack this recipe with lots of protein as well as fiber.
 If you are looking for a way to add quinoa to your diet but keep shying away, start here.

 You can add meat if you like and you can easily adjust the spice level as well.
 The chili will freeze well for leftovers down the road!
 I pack it into single serving dishes and freeze them so I can grab them on the go.
-Garnish with cilantro, cheese, Greek Yogurt or even avocado.
+Garnish this pumpkin chili with cilantro, cheese, sour cream or Greek Yogurt or even avocado.
 The choice is yours!

 - 2-3 cups vegetable broth or stock depending on desired thickness